Skip to content

 – Advisory group member

 The development of the Global Shared Research Agenda process was highly participatory and iterative, providing many opportunities for feedback from the different governance and advisory group members.
-Adapting a research priority setting method called CHNRI we were able to source the views of multiple stakeholders, with each being treated equally.
-We did this through crowd-sourcing multiple opinions on the research questions instead of relying on the expert judgement of one/ a few individuals.
-With the GSRA we are challenging traditional barriers to funding and bringing a more nuanced and equitable way to setting an agenda.
+We adapted a research priority setting method called the Child Health and Nutrition Research Initiative (CHNRI).
+This approach considers the views of multiple stakeholders, not just technical experts, so all views are treated equally without some voices being more dominant than others.
+It does this by ‘crowdsourcing’ multiple opinions on an issue, surpassing the ‘expert’ judgement of any one person.

 Top 5 Research Questions